top of page

 MY PHILOSOPHY

-Equusynergy combines a trauma-informed and neuro-science-based approach with the principles of both positive and negative reinforcement training and the biomechanics of classical dressage.
+Equusynergy combines a neuroscience-based approach with the principles of both positive and negative reinforcement training and the biomechanics of classical dressage.

 By honouring our horse's choice to connect and communicate and incorporating the science of the mammalian nervous system and brain, we can create a felt sense of safety for both horse and human in the learning environment.
 Then by combining reinforcement training and the wisdom of the classical dressage grandmasters, we discover a mutually beneficial enjoyment of the training.